chen-harrison/slambot/README.md

 ### *Mapping*
 In ``mapping.cpp``, a discretized occupancy grid map in conjunction with an inverse sensor model is used to map out the surroundings.
 Operates under the assumption that location information is accurate.
 - LiDAR scan is adjusted to compensate for movement using odometry reading
-- Bresenham's line algorithm determines cells occupied by each ray
+- Bresenham's line algorithm determines cells occupied by each LiDAR beam
   - Each cell score is initiated to ``0``
   - If beam passes through, cell is likely empty, so occupancy score is decreased
   - If beam ends, cell is likely occupied, so score is increased